schafric/MFF-NSWI041/1/seminar-work.md

 ##### 6. Planner can assign schedule sheet to a schedule triple

 Planner can assign schedule sheet to a schedule triple and system will automatically check availability of assigned room during specified time slot.
 When schedule sheet with unique ID has been created, it can be paired with room.
 Room may be chosen manually (by planner) or automatically (based on capacity constraint).
-System will automatically check whether assigned room is available during specified time slot.
+System should automatically check whether assigned room is available during specified time slot.
 If the room is not available, schedule triple will not be created.

 **Right**
 1. Planner can see all schedule sheets and schedule triples.
 2. Planner can choose schedule sheet and assign it to time slot and room.

 **Wrong**
-1. Planner would not be able to see schedule sheets or schedule triples.
+1. Planner is not able to see schedule sheets or schedule triples.
-2. Assigning time slot and room to a schedule sheet would fail for some reason.
+2. Assigning time slot and room to a schedule sheet fails for some reason.
-3. Creating of schedule triple would be successful, however, these changes would not be reflected in the system.
+3. Creating of schedule triple succeeds, however, these changes are not reflected in the system.

+**Result**
+Schedule triple is successfully created by assigning time slot and room to a schedule sheet.

 ```plantuml
 @startuml